Exploratory Causal Inference in SAEnce: Neural Effect Search

 \section{Neural Effect Search}

-To mitigate the multi-test significance collapse with entangled representation, we propose a novel causally principled algorithm that disentangles the leaked effects by recursive stratification: where \textsc{NeuralEffectTest} (Algorithm~\ref{alg:NET}) is the procedure for multi-hypothesis testing on all the neurons $j$, by stratification (with arm-wise residualization) over the already retrieved effects \texttt{S}.
-See full description in Appendix \ref{sec:NET}.
+To mitigate the multi-test significance collapse with entangled representation, i.e., Paradox of Exploratory Causal Inference, we propose \textsc{NeuralEffectSearch} (NES), a novel causally principled algorithm to disentangle the leaked effects by recursive stratification: where \textsc{NeuralEffectTest} (Algorithm~\ref{alg:NET}) is the procedure for multi-hypothesis testing on all the neurons $j$, by stratification (and potentially arm-wise residualization) over the already retrieved effects \texttt{S}.
+See Figure \ref{fig:NES_illustration} for a simplified illustration of NES procedure, Appendix \ref{sec:NET} for \textsc{NeuralEffectTest} description and Appendix \ref{app:code} for a minimal Python implementation snippet.
 The key idea is that if we test all neurons simultaneously, vanilla multiple testing cannot distinguish whether a neuron carries its own causal effect or merely leaks information about another concept.
 By contrast, NES first recovers the most prominent effect by its most representative neuron, then it \emph{controls} its effect in subsequent tests, preventing the ECI paradox, continuing iteratively.
-Since this is a multiple testing setting, in Line~6 we still perform Bonferroni correction by dividing the significance level $\alpha$ by $m$.
-In practice, if the sample size is very small, one can make the test less conservative by relaxing the correction (which would return more, possibly false positives for the scientist to review). \begin{theorembox} \begin{theorem}[Consistency of Neural Effect Search] Suppose the outcome neural representation, i.e., SAE codes, captures and almost disentangles the $r$ treatment effects (still allowing for broad effect leakage).
+Since this is a multiple testing setting, in Line~6 we still perform Bonferroni correction by dividing the significance level $\alpha$ by $m$, preventing I type error, i.e., false neural effects discoveries.
+In practice, if the sample size is very small, one can make the test less conservative by relaxing the correction (which would return more, possibly false positives for the scientist to review).

+\begin{theorembox} \begin{theorem}[Consistency of Neural Effect Search] Suppose the outcome neural representation, i.e., SAE codes, captures and almost disentangles the $r$ treatment effects (still allowing for broad effect leakage).
 Then, as $n\to\infty$, the NES' output $\texttt{S}_\text{final}$ satisfies

 where each $j_k$ is a neuron coordinate principally aligned with a distinct affected outcome $Y_k$. \end{theorem} \end{theorembox} \begin{proof}[Proof Sketch] At the first round, entanglement makes several coordinates look affected; nevertheless, the coordinate most aligned with some true direction $v_k$ maximizes the treatment effect and, under Bonferroni control, is selected with probability $\to 1$ as $n\to\infty$.
 Next, (pooled) stratification removes the contribution of the discovered direction from every coordinate: (i) its leakage into other neurons averages out in expectation, and (ii) the post-treatment conditioning transmitting collider bias get bounded.
 Consequently, all remaining adjusted test statistics are mean-zero (up to vanishing error).
 By repeating this argument, each iteration peels off one undiscovered principal direction until all $r$ are recovered; thereafter no coordinate exhibits a nonzero mean effect and the procedure halts.
 Hence $\Pr\!\big(\texttt{S}_\text{final}=\{j_1,\dots,j_r\}\big)\to 1$ and $\mathbb{E}[|\texttt{S}_\text{final}|]\to r$.
 Further efficiency results, without loosing consistency, can be obtained with arm-wise effect residualization by the already selected neurons.
 See Appendix \ref{sec:proof} for the complete formulation, proof and hypotheses discussion. \end{proof}